LukaMrt/Greeting--Kata/README.md

 ## Rules

-Here are the rules og this kata
+Here are the rules of this kata

 ## Requirement 1